fsuri/Pequin-Artifact/README.md

 # Prototypes: Pesto, Peloton, Peloton-HS and Peloton-Smart

-This repository includes prototypes for Pesto, Peloton, Peloton-HS, Peloton-Smart, and several others not used for the evaluation of Pesto: Basil, Tapir, TxHotstuff, TxBFTSmart, Postgres.
+This repository includes prototypes for Pesto, Peloton, Peloton-HS, Peloton-Smart, Postgres, CockroachDB, and several others not used for the evaluation of Pesto: Basil, Tapir, TxHotstuff, TxBFTSmart.

 **Pesto** is a Byzantine Fault Tolerant SQL Database.
 Transaction processing in Pesto is client-driven, and independent of other concurrent but non-conflicting transactions.
 Pesto allows queries to execute, in the common case, in a single round-trip, and in two otherwise (subject to contention).
 Transactions can commit across shards in just a single round trip in absence of failures, and at most two under failure.
 This combination of low latency and parallelism allows Pesto to scale beyond transactional database systems built atop strongly consistent BFT SMR protocols.